“Formal education will make you a living; self-education will make you a fortune”— Jim Rohn

 Listen to Audiobooks During Commutes

-For denser, more complex works of fiction and non-fiction I prefer physical books so I can mark them up.
+For denser, more complex works of fiction and non-fiction that I want to really study and write a review on, I prefer physical books so I can mark them up.

 But audiobooks are great for books on the easier side.
 And you can still take notes if your hands are free.